 Shepherd With Flock, 9 1/2” high.
 The construction of the base (underside) is shown in the third photo.
 The fact that the Cybis signature is in brown paint script rather than having been applied with a stamp suggests that this piece was probably created in the late, rather than early, 1950s.
 The penciled number 2108 is the mold/design number that for some reason was not cleaned off before it left the studio.

-Camel(s), supposedly 8″ high according to Cybis literature but cited as only 6.5″ high according to seller listings.
-The extra 1.5″ may reflect the presence of a base (more about that below.)
-There are two camels shown in the black and white photo in Cybis in Retrospect and it may be that they were sold as a pair because both that book and the 1979 catalog list this as plural (camels, rather than camel.)
+Camel(s), 8″ high and the only item in the set that was not placed on a base.
+There are two camels shown in the black and white photo in Cybis in Retrospect and it may be that they were sold as a pair because both that book and the 1979 catalog list this as plural (camels rather than camel.)
 They were priced at $12.50 for the white bisque and $15 for the color version.

 Cybis did not use all of Atlantic’s nativity molds; for instance there was a kneeling camel, a donkey, and a cow which do not appear in the Cybis groupings.